hoxo-m/Theseus/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Theseus Plot: Visualizing Changes through Replacement in Rate Metrics
+# Theseus Plot: Visualizing Decomposition of Differences in Rate Metrics

 <!-- badges: start -->